vermilion2020/nodejs2025Q2-service/README.md

 ## Running application in docker

-## Run containers

 ```
 npm run docker:start
 ```

 ## Application launching

 Wait until the app is loaded.
-After all resources are mapped there would be a message `Nest application successfully started`.
+After all resources are mapped, the application will send log `Nest application successfully started` in the console.

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.